Yom Kippur Vidui

 Passover Haggadah

 The Passover Seder is the done that first night, on Monday night.
-Actually every chag, (Jewish holidays), starts the night before the date written on the calendar.
+Actually every chag, (Jewish holiday), starts the night before the date written on the calendar.

 A major part of the Passover Seder is the reading of the Passover Haggadah, through which we fulfill the mitzvah of the Torah, “You Shall Tell Your Son”, on Pesach.